State University of New York at Oswego: Athletics

 The university offers 14 intercollegiate varsity sports.
 SUNY Oswego's athletic teams are known officially as the Great Lakers but often referred to simply as the Lakers.
 Oswego is a member of NCAA Division III and teams compete in the State University of New York Athletic Conference for most sports.

 Oswego is traditionally a rival of Plattsburgh State.
 The rivalry currently manifests mostly in ice hockey; in the 1990s and early 2000s, Oswego fans would regularly throw bagels onto the ice when the Lakers scored against Plattsburgh, responding to a tradition where Plattsburgh fans threw tennis balls on the rink after goals versus Oswego.
 The tradition ended in 2006, after Oswego was assessed a delay of game penalty for the bagel throw: Plattsburgh scored on the ensuing power-play to win the game, which cost the Lakers a national tournament berth.
 In addition, the Campus Center arena was opened that year which allowed the university to more closely monitor and shut down fans who brought in bagels.

 The "Puck Flattsburgh" spoonerism is a common rallying cry.
 Oswego and Plattsburgh also had a rivalry in football, but Oswego ceased sponsoring the sport in 1976, with Plattsburgh following in 1978.

 National championships

-On March 18, 2007, the Oswego State men's ice hockey team won the 2006–07 NCAA Division III ice hockey National Championship, the first NCAA championship ever for the school.
+The Oswego State men's ice hockey team won the 2007 NCAA Division III ice hockey tournament, the first NCAA championship ever for the school.